Still me, Rick

 - No grants to international organizations

-- Grants to college or university foundations are OK with a 5% pass-through cap
+- Grants to college or university foundations are OK, however we request a 5% pass-through cap

-- We must have a copy of your IRS ruling letter, which can be attached to your LOI
+- We must have a copy of your IRS ruling letter, which can be attached to your Organization Profile

 Here are some general “suggestion” guidelines: